open-telemetry/semantic-conventions/docs/messaging/kafka.md

 **[9]:** If the key type is not string, it's string representation has to be supplied for the attribute.
 If the key has no unambiguous, canonical string form, don't include its value.

+**[10]:** This can refer to both the compressed or uncompressed body size.
+If both sizes are known, the uncompressed body size should be used.

-**[10]:** If the operation is not sufficiently described by `messaging.operation.type`.
+**[11]:** If the operation is not sufficiently described by `messaging.operation.type`.

-**[11]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[12]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

 `messaging.operation.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.